antor44/sigmoid-comparision/README.md

 ![pi_cam_capture_usb.py](https://github.com/antor44/sigmoid-comparison/blob/main/exp_test3.jpg)

 All codes are based on the same Taylor algorithm with constants, same relative error.
-The gcc exp and gcc expf codes rely on functions from the standard mathematical library in C, while the gcc SSE2 code is based on the well-known [Julien Pommier library](http://gruntthepeon.free.fr/ssemath/).
-The gcc AVX2 code also employs the Taylor algorithm with constants, same as standard mathematical libraries.
+The gcc exp and gcc expf codes rely on functions from the standard mathematical library in C, while the gcc SSE2 (4x float) code is based on the well-known [Julien Pommier library](http://gruntthepeon.free.fr/ssemath/).
+The gcc AVX2 (8x float) code also employs the Taylor algorithm with constants, same as standard mathematical libraries.